 I’ve been all about the #BabeBowl recently.

-My in-laws are in town and it was Andy and me’s anniversary + his bday week so there’s been a lot of going out to eat, too many glasses of wine, and champagne toasts.
-I’ve also got some traveling coming up so for the rest of July, I’ll be totally out of my routine.
+I’ve been BUSY, and I’ve also got some traveling coming up so for the rest of July, I’ll be totally out of my routine.

 So, #BabeBowl it is.
 I wrote a post about Babe Bowls about a year ago – it’s just my cute name for a bowl filled with protein, healthy fat, and fiber-rich food (PHFF!) and as complicated as healthy eating can seem to be, this is something that I find REALLY simplifies it.